shannonzylstra/lu-decomposition/README.md

 lu-decomposition
 ================
 Implementing LU decomposition in Python, using Crout's Algorithm.
-For implementation in Cython, see Cython branch of this repository...
-I am having "fork" issues.
+For implementation in Cython, see the [Cython branch](https://github.com/shannonzylstra/lu-decomposition/tree/Cython) of this repository.

 ### The "Math"